Charleston Naval Shipyard: History

 After the war, the shipyard was responsible for the repairs and alterations of captured German submarines.
 In April 1948, Secretary of the Navy John L. Sullivan told Charleston's Representative Rivers and Senator Burnet R. Maybank that the navy planned for CNSY to become a submarine overhaul yard and would ask for an initial appropriation for a battery-charging unit.

+Arnold Peter Weiss, who at one point served as the traffic manager of the Navy Yard, was notably the first husband of Frances Loeb, who later became the influential second wife of renowned television producer and writer Norman Lear.

 Aerial view of the Charleston Navy Yard in 1941.